noir-lang/noir/docs/docs/protocol-specs/l1-smart-contracts/index.md

 The numbering matches the numbering of nodes in the diagram, the start of the action.

 1. A portal contract on L1 wants to send a message for L2
-1. The L1 inbox populates the message with information of the `sender` (using `msg.sender` and `block.chainid`)
+2. The L1 inbox populates the message with information of the `sender` (using `msg.sender` and `block.chainid`)
-1. The L1 inbox contract inserts the message into its the tree
+3. The L1 inbox contract inserts the message into its tree
-1. On the L2, as part of a L2 block, a transaction wish to consume a message from the L2 outbox.
+4. On the L2, as part of a L2 block, a transaction consumes a message from the L2 outbox
-1. The L2 outbox ensures that the message is included, and that the caller is the recipient and knows the secret to spend.
-(This is practically done by the application circuit)
+5. The L2 outbox ensures that the message is included, and that the caller is the recipient and knows the secret to spend.
+(This is done by the application circuit)
-1. The nullifier of the message is emitted to privately spend the message (This is practically done by the application circuit)
+6. The nullifier of the message is emitted to privately spend the message (This is done by the application circuit)
-1. The L2 contract wishes to send a message to L1 (specifying a recipient)
+7. The L2 contract sends a message to L1 (specifying a recipient)
-1. The L2 inbox populates the message with `sender` information
+8. The L2 inbox populates the message with `sender` information
-1. The L2 inbox inserts the message into its storage
+9. The L2 inbox inserts the message into its storage
-1. The rollup circuit starts consuming the messages from the inbox
+10. The rollup circuit starts consuming the messages from the inbox
-1. The L2 inbox deletes the messages from its storage
+11. The L2 inbox deletes the messages from its storage
-1. The L2 block includes messages from the L1 inbox that are to be inserted into the L2 outbox.
+12. The L2 block includes messages from the L1 inbox that are to be inserted into the L2 outbox
-1. The L2 outbox state is updated to include the messages
+13. The L2 outbox state is updated to include the messages
-1. The L2 block is submitted to L1
+14. The L2 block is submitted to L1
-1. The state transitioner receives the block and verifies the proof + validate constraints on block.
+15. The state transitioner receives the block and verifies the proof + validates constraints on block
-1. The state transitioner updates it state to the ending state of the block
+16. The state transitioner updates it's state to the ending state of the block
-1. The state transitioner consumes the messages from the L1 inbox that was specified in the block.
-Note that they have logically been inserted into the L2 outbox, ensuring atomicity.
+17. The state transitioner consumes the messages from the L1 inbox that was specified in the block.
+They have been inserted into the L2 outbox, ensuring atomicity.
-1. The L1 inbox updates it local state by marking the message tree messages as consumed
+18. The L1 inbox updates it local state by marking the message tree messages as consumed
-1. The state transitioner inserts the messages tree root into the L1 Outbox.
-Note that they have logically been consumed from the L2 inbox, ensuring atomicity.
+19. The state transitioner inserts the messages tree root into the L1 Outbox.
+They have been consumed from the L2 inbox, ensuring atomicity.
-1. The L1 outbox updates it local state by inserting the message root and height
+20. The L1 outbox updates it local state by inserting the message root and height
-1. The portal later consumes a message from the L1 outbox
+21. The portal later consumes a message from the L1 outbox
-1. The L1 outbox validates that the message exists and that the caller is indeed the recipient
+22. The L1 outbox validates that the message exists and that the caller is indeed the recipient
-1. The L1 outbox updates it local state by nullifying the message
+23. The L1 outbox updates it local state by nullifying the message

 :::info L2 inbox is not real
-As should be clear from above, the L2 inbox doesn't need to exist for itself, it keeps no state between blocks, as every message created in the block will also be consumed in the same block.
+The L2 inbox doesn't need to exist independently because it keeps no state between blocks.
+Every message created on L2 in a block will be consumed and added to the L1 outbox in the same block.
 :::

 ## Future work